abero-geronga/DegenToken/README.md

 4. **Transferring**
    - Players have the ability to transfer their DegenTokens to others, fostering a vibrant in-game economy where tokens can be exchanged for goods, services, or other tokens.
    - The sender must possess an adequate balance of DegenTokens to be able to transfer.

+5. **Checking Balance**
+   - Players can see their DegenToken balance at any moment.
+This transparency guarantees that participants are always aware of the tokens they have available, allowing them to make smart spending and saving decisions.

 ## Getting Started